 If an unwholesome belief is deeply rooted in our unconscious mind, then it has the ability to override a positive affirmation, even if we aren't aware of it.
 This is why, for many people, affirmations don't seem to work: Their afflicted thought patterns are so strong that they knock out the effect of the positive statement.
 So how can we add more muscle to an affirmation, so that it has the power to triumph over our negative thinking?
 Here are some suggestions on how to make them work for you.

 5 Steps to Make Affirmations More Effective and Powerful

 Step 1: Make a list of what you've always thought of as your negative qualities.
-Include any criticisms others have made of you that you've been holding onto — whether it's something your siblings, parents, or peers used to say about you when you were a child, or what your boss told you in your last annual review.
+Include any criticisms others have made of you that you've been holding onto—whether it's something your siblings, parents, or peers used to say about you when you were a child, or what your boss told you in your last annual review.
 Don't judge if they're accurate, and remember we all have flaws.
 This is one of the beauties of being human.
 Simply make a note of them and look for a common theme, such as "I'm unworthy."
 This will be a great place to start making a shift in your life.
-When you write out the recurring belief, notice if you holding on to it anywhere in your body?
+When you write out the recurring belief, notice if you are holding on to it anywhere in your body?
 For example, do you feel tightness or dread in your heart or stomach?
-In my book Wise Mind, Open Mind, I discuss in detail how to let go of negative self-judgments, but for now, ask yourself if this unwholesome concept is helpful or productive in your life — and if not, what would be?
+Ask yourself if this unwholesome concept is helpful or productive in your life—if not, what would be?